stanford-rc/www.sherlock.stanford.edu/src/docs/storage/index.md

 !!! info "Global failsafe user and quota groups on `/scratch`"

-    To prevent potential issues which would result in the file sytem filling up completely and making it unusable for everyone, additional user and group-level quotas are in place on the `/scratch` file system, as a
+    To prevent potential issues which would result in the file system filling up completely and making it unusable for everyone, additional user and group-level quotas are in place on the `/scratch` file system, as a
     failsafe: